Jump to the main content of this page

 The pitch canker fugus, Fusarium circinatum (= F. subglutinans f sp. pini), causes several serious diseases of pines.
 The pathogen infects a variety of vegetative and reproductive pine structures at different stages of maturity and produces a diversity of symptoms.

 In addition to producing resinous cankers on the woody vegetative structures of its pine host, the causal fungus causes the mortality of female flowers and mature cones, deteriorates seeds of several pine species, and can cause mortality of seedlings in nurseries.
 Since 1986, pitch canker has been epidemic in California on Pinus radiata (Monterey pine) and has all the earmarks of an introduced disease.
 1

-One of our scientists investigates Pitch Canker (Fusarium circinatum) on Douglas-fir in the Sierra Nevada using a disease resistance approach.
+Scientists have investigated Pitch Canker (Fusarium circinatum) on Douglas-fir in the Sierra Nevada using a disease resistance approach.
 The pathogen was recently detected in New Zealand via PCR testing on a shipment of scion.
-An evaluation served as the basis for an eradication project in a USDA-FS seed orchard; he is now investigating pathogen epidemiology in coastal forests of California and seeking to determine origin of the introduction and potential pathways for spread.
-The Institute of Forest Genetics is also collaborating with Australia, New Zealand and other countries to evaluate resistance of Monterey pine stock to Fusarium circinatum. about the scientist.
+An evaluation served as the basis for an eradication project in a USDA-FS seed orchard.
+The Institute of Forest Genetics is also collaborating with Australia, New Zealand and other countries to evaluate resistance of Monterey pine stock to Fusarium circinatum.

 1Dwinell, L. David.
 1999.
 Contamination of Pinus radiata Seeds in California by Fusarium circinatum.